 Cash Flow Statement - The Cash Flow Statement shows the changes in cash and cash equivalents of the authority during the reporting period using the indirect method.
 The statement shows how the authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the authority.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the authority are funded by way of taxation and grant income, or from the recipients of services provided by the authority.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the authority's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the authority.